 8.5 give full consideration to succession planning for directors and other senior executives in the course of its work, taking into account the challenges and opportunities facing the Group as well as the company’s strategic priorities and the main trends and factors affecting the long-term success and future viability of the company, and the skills and expertise needed on the Board in the future;

-8.6 keep under review the leadership needs of the organization, for both the Board (executive and non-executive) and senior management positions being the members of the Executive Committee, with a view to ensuring the continued ability of the Group to compete effectively in the marketplace;
+8.6 keep under review the leadership needs of the organisation, for both the Board (executive and non-executive) and senior management positions being the members of the Executive Committee, with a view to ensuring the continued ability of the Group to compete effectively in the marketplace;

 8.7 be responsible for identifying and nominating for the approval of the Board, candidates to fill Board vacancies as and when they arise;